Hemachandirant/Simplilearn_Java-FSD-Capstone_ICIN_Bank/README.md

 ## Recommended technologies:

-Database management: MySQL
+1.Database management: MySQL
-Back-end logic: Java programming, SpringBoot framework Front-end development: Angular 2, HTML/CSS,
+2.Back-end logic: Java programming, SpringBoot framework 3.Front-end development: Angular 2, HTML/CSS,
-Automation and testing technologies: Selenium and JUnit DevOps and production technologies: Git, GitHub, Jenkins, Docker, and AWS
+4.Automation and testing technologies: Selenium and JUnit 5.DevOps and production technologies: Git, GitHub, Jenkins, Docker, and AWS

 ## Admin Portal:
 It deals with all the back-end data generation and product information.
 The admin user should be able to:

-Authorize the roles and guidelines for the user
-Grant access to the user regarding money transfer, deposits, and withdrawal Block the user account in case of any threat
-Authorize the cheque book requests
+1.Authorize the roles and guidelines for the user 2.Grant access to the user regarding money transfer, deposits, and withdrawal 3.Block the user account in case of any threat 4.Authorize the cheque book requests

 ## User Portal:
 It deals with the user activities.
 The user should be able to:

-Register or log in to the application to maintain a record of activities Deposit and withdraw money from the account
+1.Register or log in to the application to maintain a record of activities 2.Deposit and withdraw money from the account
-View transactions and balance in the primary and savings account Transfer funds between different accounts and add recipients Request cheque books for different accounts
+3.View transactions and balance in the primary and savings account 4.Transfer funds between different accounts and add recipients 5.Request cheque books for different accounts